SanketShelake23/Delta-demo/README.md

 # Delta-demo
-This is first Git &amp; Github Repository.
+This is First Git &amp; Github Repository.